relab/thesis-proposals/2024/zk-exchange.md

 You are expected to evaluate multiple design choices.
 Some of the design criteria to consider are performance, privacy, security, threat model, scalability, correctness, and on/off-chain.

-The scope of the project will be limited after discussions during the initial project meetings,
+The scope of the project will be limited after discussions during the initial project meetings.

 The supervisor can provide further guidance on the design choices and implementation.

 ## Tasks

-- Review the supplied resources and other literature on Zero Knowledge proofs and zk-SNARK.
+- Review the supplied resources and other literature on Zero Knowledge proofs and zk-SNARK
   - Write a background section discussing the state-of-the-art
 - Design an exchange based on ZK technology
   - Document the process by considering alternative design choices and pros/cons